danielmayorga/aoc_2022/README.md

 ### Day 16

-This problem is stumped me because I didn't know about all pairs shortest path, but knew I needed it.
+This problem originally stumped me because I didn't know about all pairs shortest path, but knew I needed it.
+I had to read about Floyd's Algorithm which is super straight forward and awesome example of DP.

 #### Part 1